bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Infrastructure-as-Code--CloudFormation.md

 `Fn::Cidr` ...

-* `Fn::Cidr` is used to generate a number of smaller CIDR ranges for subnets, from a larger VPC range.
+* `Fn::Cidr` is used to generate several smaller CIDR ranges for subnets, from a larger VPC range.

 ```yaml
 VPC: